BrianAA/dialdown/README.md

 ```
 Hi there <character.player>!
 ```
+## Using VScode
+Not required but highly reccomended to utilize VScode snippets.
+They help write out dialogue a lot faster I simply pull up the snippet and it will drop inplace the thing that I need question with 2, 3, or 4 options etc. Highly recommend it!
+Write your own following the format or using [snippet generator](https://snippet-generator.app/)

 ## Want to contribute and improve!
 I welcome anyone to improve on this concept there somethings feel free to make a pull request or open an issue so I can improve it!